Tagging Terms and Definitions

 <pronunciation>trænskrɪpʃən</pronunciation> <pronunciation>'äb-`ərs</pronunciation> <pronunciation>//dıˈstɜ:bəns/</pronunciation>

-This elements takes the XLink attributes, so a pronunciation element can link to a sound file that pronounces the term.
+This elements takes the XLink attributes, so a pronunciation element can link to a sound file.

 Source of the Term